F-16 Combat Pilot: Dynamic campaign

 This was the first flight simulator with a dynamic campaign.
 After becoming player a Mission Commander (via achieving success on all five other missions without dying or failing the mission) the player can control a squadron of other pilots which could be assigned missions by the player to help win the war, and attack targets such as power stations, factories, radar installations and SAM sites.

-The player can jump into the F-16 as well and perform custom mission objectives - this can be anything the player sets on the mission map, such as destroying a target destination or simply flying patrol and shooting down enemies, although it is not possible to communicate with squadron while in-flight.
-The AI aircraft are up to the task and do a pretty good job, but at the same time, the enemy aircraft AI are also doing a pretty good job attacking the allies.
+The player can jump into the F-16 as well and perform custom mission objectives - this can be anything the player sets on the mission map, such as destroying a target destination, flying patrol, or shooting down enemies, although it is not possible to communicate with squadron while in-flight AI aircraft both ally and enemy respond to the movements of the player and adjust accordingly.

 As the war progresses, missions become simpler or more complex as both sides inflict damage, and strategy (such as targeting factories and radar installations first) is required to win.
 Weapons and parts may even become unavailable as time goes by.

 Reception

-F-16 Combat Pilot, although a good simulator, did not receive much popularity as the DOS version was released a year later than Spectrum Holobyte's Falcon, which was more popular and had much more advanced graphics and audio for its time, and by 1991, the popular Falcon 3.0 was released.
-F-16 Combat Pilot was never released with VGA graphics and soon looked dated.

 Computer Gaming World approved of the game's graphics and performance, even on the original IBM PC with CGA video, and the modem play.
 F-16 Combat Pilot was voted "best flight simulator" by the European Computer Leisure Awards 1990.

-Digital Integration repackaged and released the game in 1994 under Action Sixteen publishing label after fixing the compatibility issue with Amiga 1200 computers, but the 14-MHz processor of the system ran the game faster than real-time.
+Digital Integration repackaged and released the game in 1994 under the Action Sixteen publishing label after fixing a compatibility issue with Amiga 1200 computers.